-In this Section we describe the procedure we followed to identify the sample of red and dead candidates in our dataset, using the TH models described above.
+In this section we describe the procedure we followed to identify the sample of red and dead candidates in our data set, using the TH models described above.

-4.1The SED-fitting method
+4.1 The SED-fitting method

-The SED-fitting has been performed on the 19 bands catalogue described in Section 2 using our code zphot, in which we have implemented the TH models in addition to standard $\tau$ -models.
+The SED-fitting has been performed on the 19 bands catalogue described in Section 2 using our code zphot, in which we have implemented the TH models in addition to standard τ -models.
 The same SED-fitting technique has been used in several previous studies (Fontana et al. 2004, 2006; Grazian et al. 2006; Maiolino et al. 2008; Santini et al. 2012; Dahlen et al. 2013; Castellano et al. 2014, 2016) and it is similar to that adopted by other groups in the literature (e.g. Dickinson et al. 2003; Ilbert et al. 2013); however, the adoption of the abruptly quenched SFH is novel.

-As described above, the TH library consists of a grid of models with constant star-formation rate for a time $\Delta t{burst}$ , after which the SFR is set to zero.
+As described above, the TH library consists of a grid of models with constant SFR for a time Δt{burst} , after which the SFR is set to zero.
 The models have been created using Bruzual & Charlot (2003, BC03) libraries and adopting a Salpeter (1959) IMF.
-Ages are computed from the onset of SFR, which means that any model is starforming from age=0 to age= $\Delta t{burst}$ , and passive for age> $\Delta t{burst}$ .
+Ages are computed from the onset of SFR, which means that any model is star-forming from age = 0 to age = Δt{burst} , and passive for age > Δt{burst} .
 Only ages less than the age of the Universe at a given redshift are allowed.
-The burst duration $\Delta t{burst}$ spans several values (0.1, 0.3, 0.6, 1.0, 2.0 and 3.0 Gyr) as well as metallicities $(Z/Z{\odot}=0.2, 0.4, 1)$ .
-For each value of $\Delta t{burst}$ , dust is included adopting C00 or Small Magellanic Cloud (Prevot et al. 1984) attenuation curves, limited within the following physically motivated values:
+The burst duration Δt{burst} spans several values (0.1, 0.3, 0.6, 1.0, 2.0 and 3.0 Gyr) as well as metallicities ($Z/Z{\odot} =$ 0.2, 0.4, 1).
+For each value of Δt{burst} , dust is included adopting C00 or Small Magellanic Cloud (Prevot et al. 1984) attenuation curves, limited within the following physically motivated values:

-- $0 < \text{age} \le \Delta t{burst}$ : $0 < E(B V) \le 1$ $\text{age} > \Delta t{burst}$ : $0 < E(B V) \le 0.2$
+(i) $0 < \text{age} \le \Delta t{\text{burst}}$: $0 < E(B - V) \le 1$ (ii) $\text{age} > \Delta t{\text{burst}}$: $0 < E(B - V) \le 0.2$

-(this choice mimics the expected drop of dust content in a quenched galaxy after the end of the star forming activity).
-The full library consists of $\sim 3.13$ millions models, and the quasi-logarithmic step in age results in a larger number of star-forming models (~78% indeed have age< $\Delta t{burst}$ ).
+(this choice mimics the expected drop of dust content in a quenched galaxy after the end of the star-forming activity).
+The full library consists of \sim 3.13 millions models, and the quasi-logarithmic step in age results in a larger number of star-forming models (\sim 78 per cent indeed have age $< \Delta t{burst}$).

-Another important ingredient in computing the SED of high-z galaxies is the proper inclusion of emission lines, that can contribute significantly to the observed K-band and IRAC fluxes (e.g. Nayyeri et al. 2014; Pacifici et al. 2015).
+Another important ingredient in computing the SED of high-z galaxies is the proper inclusion of emission lines, that can contribute significantly to the observed K-band and IRAC fluxes (e.g. Navyeri et al. 2014: Pacifici et al. 2015).
 As first presented in Castellano et al. (2014), the contribution from nebular emission has been inserted in zphot following Schaerer & de Barros (2009).
-Briefly, nebular emission is directly linked to the amount of hydrogen-ionizing photons in the stellar SED (Schaerer & Vacca 1998) assuming an escape fraction $f{esc} = 0.0$ .
-The ionizing radiation is converted in nebular continuum emission considering free-free, free-bound, and H two-photon continuum emission, assuming an electron temperature $T_e = 10000$ K, an electron density $N_e = 100$ cm-3, and a 10% helium numerical abundance relative to hydrogen.
-Hydrogen lines from the Lyman to the Brackett series are included considering case B recombination, while the relative line intensities of He and metals as a function of metallicity are taken from Anders et al. (2003).
+Briefly, nebular emission is directly linked to the amount of hydrogen-ionizing photons in the stellar SED (Schaerer & Vacca 1998) assuming an escape fraction $f{esc} = 0.0$.
+The ionizing radiation is converted in nebular continuum emission considering free-free, free-bound, and H two-photon continuum emission, assuming an electron temperature $T{\rm e} = 10\,000$ K, an electron density $N{\rm e} = 100$ cm-3, and a 10 per cent helium numerical abundance relative to hydrogen.
+Hydrogen lines from the Lyman to the Brackett series are included considering case B recombination, while the relative line intensities of He and metals as a function of metallicity are taken from Anders, Fritze-von Alvensleben & de Grijs (2003).